“Our Man Flint” (1966)

 Flint follows the trail to Italy and Gila, but she and Rodney (Edward Mulhare) trap him inside a sealed vault for delivery to GALAXY.
 Flint would escape, except he overhears Gila authorizing the abduction of Flint’s four ‘companions’, so he relents and allows his captors to believe him dead.
 Actually, he is using a meditation technique to slow his metabolism to fool his captors so he can escape the trap they held him in and infiltrate GALAXY headquarters.
 (On the way, Gila throws down a 0008 novel, saying that no one could possibly be like the man in the novel.)

 GALAXY headquarters is an uncharted idyllic island.
 Wearing the uniform of a GALAXY guard, he is able to wander the grounds, seeing a paradise in action.
-But he is discovered (an eagle “trained to identify and attack Americans.”) and brought before the three scientists who run GALAXY.
-There is given the opportunity to join them in their quest to create a perfect world.
+But he is discovered (by an eagle “trained to identify and attack Americans.”) and brought before the three scientists who run GALAXY.
+There he is given the opportunity to join them in their quest to create a perfect world.

 But its not Flint’s idea of perfection.
 His outspokenness in opposition to the scientists leads to his sentence to be “electro-defragmentized”.
 Nor is Gila safe: her miscues and the enmity of her rival Rodney leads to her re-assignment as a prospective pleasure unit.
 In response, she covertly steals Flint’s confiscated lighter and returns it to him under the guise of a passionate kiss.